ogm-codes/c-Simple-projects/README.md

 # c-Simple-projects
-This contains contains simple c++ program
+This contains contains simple c++ programs.
-The program is a breakdown of how seating operates in a cinema Its a small-scale demo project
-The complete project will be released in a few months
+In this respitory are simple console c++ programs.
+I use these programs as ground point for writing other sophisticated software.

+OGM.